jadamo/spherex_emu/docs/workflow.rst

     # NOTE: Small networks will possibly train faster on CPU!
     use_gpu : True

-Here are some important considerations before training:
+Here are some important considerations to make before training:

 - You'll need to decide whether to try training your network on a CPU or GPU (assuming one is available to you).
 In general, networks with transformers train **significantly** faster on  GPUs, so we recommend you try training on GPUs whenever possible.
 By defualt, spherex_emu will attempt to use a GPU if it is available.
+- The specific binning information (num_zbins, num_ells, etc) must match those found in the training set.
+The code will throw an error on startup if they don't.
+- The above specifications are the optimized values found in PAPER_LINK_HERE.
+The optimal setup will potentially be different for your case, but these values should provide a good starting point.

 Once you have your configs all sorted.
 You can train you network using the following script,